nonsalant/map-picker/README.md

 <script type="module" src="./map-picker/map-picker.js"></script>
 ```

-Note: by default the Leaflet.js script and style will be dynamically included from local minified files in the `vendor-leaflet` folder.
+Note: by default the [Leaflet](https://github.com/Leaflet/Leaflet) script and style will be dynamically included from local minified files in the `vendor-leaflet` folder.

-If you'd like to load the Leaflet.js files from a CDN (unminified) you should edit the map-picker.js file by commenting out 3 lines and uncommenting the other 3 at the top of the file:
+If you'd like to load the Leaflet files from a CDN (and not minified) you should edit the map-picker.js file by commenting out 3 lines and uncommenting the other 3 at the top of the file:

 ```js
 let Leaflet; // Will be imported dynamically in connectedCallback()